Your Experience Aboard an Ecosystems Surveys Branch Cruise

 IV.
 Gulf of Maine

 Cruises to determine the distribution and abundance of Atlantic surfclams and ocean quahogs.
-Quantitative
+A chartered commercial vessel surveys a portion of the stock annually.

 An annual series of quantitative cruises to determine the distribution